9. THE IDEA OF FREEDOM

 In addition to the cognitive concept that reveals to me the connections of events or objects according to natural laws, the event or object also has a moral label with instructions for me, as a moral person, about how I should behave.
 At a higher level these moral labels disappear, and my action is determined in each particular case by my Idea; and more particularly by the Idea that reveals itself to me when I face a concrete situation.

 People vary in their capacity for intuition.
 In some, Ideas bubble up easily, while others acquire them with great difficulty.
 The life situations of people that provide the setting for their action is also very different.
 How a person acts will depend on the way his intuition functions when he is faced with a particular situation.

-The sum of effective Ideas within us, the actual content of our intuitions, makes up what is individual in each of us despite the universality of Ideas.
+This aggregate of active Ideas within us, that is, the specific concrete content of our universal intuitions (see 5.10), is part of the individual make up of each person in spite of the universal character of our Idea-world.
 Insofar as this intuitive content is a reference for action, it is the ethical content of the individual.
 To let one’s individual ethical content express itself in life is the ethical maxim of the one who regards all other ethical principles as subordinate.
 We call this standpoint ethical individualism.

 In a specific situation the decisive factor in an intuitively determined action is to find the appropriate, completely individual intuition.
 At this level of morality, we do not speak of general moral concepts (norms, laws), except when they are the result of generalizing individual impulses.
 General norms always presuppose concrete facts from which they can be derived.
-But these facts have first to be created by human action.
+But these facts have first to be created by the moral action of individuals.